 The most scenic option for looking out onto the Love Valley is to take a hot air balloon ride from Göreme, such as the one offered by Turkiye Balloons.
 Balloon flights have become so iconic to Cappadocia that most images you see of the region feature a balloon in them!

-Avoid leaving Cappadocia without having taken your balloon flight by being as flexible as possible—not rigid, like the you-know-what rocks beneath you.
+Avoid leaving Cappadocia without having taken your balloon flight by being as flexible as possible.

 You should also try to stay an extra morning in Cappadocia, so you can take a picture with balloons in it from the ground.
 In some ways, this sort of photography is even more impressive than the shots you can get from the balloon!